Best Personal Locator Beacons and Satellite Messengers 2025

 Zoleo may not have been around as long as Garmin but they have a much better user interface than Garmin.
 Their two-way messaging system works across cellular, wifi, and satellite signals, for uninterrupted communication.
 That feature alone makes it a winner.

-The downside is that without the smartphone, the Zoleo has limited functionality.
+The downside is that without the smartphone, Zoleo has limited functionality.
 The SOS signal still works, but only a basic preset ‘I’m OK’ message can be sent.
 So when using this device, be sure to carry a backup battery bank.

 Compare Prices: